HR Glossary > Career Break

 • To reassess their career options

-How long does a career break is for?
+How long does a career break for?

 A professional career gap lasts between one or two years.
 On the other hand, the most usual break is between six months to two years.
 Many companies offer a gap of around two months to let the employees try out career possibilities.